-Teradata macros are reusable blocks of SQL code that can be stored in the Teradata database management system and executed as a single unit.
-Macros are useful because they allow users to define a set of SQL statements once and then execute them multiple times, which can save time and improve the efficiency of the database.
+Teradata macros are SQL code blocks that can be saved in the Teradata database management system and executed as a single unit.
+Macros enable users to define a set of SQL statements once and execute them multiple times, enhancing database efficiency and saving time.

 CREATE MACRO GetEmployeeData(EmpID INTEGER) ( SELECT * FROM Employees WHERE EmployeeID = EmpID ); Once a macro has been created, it can be executed using the EXECUTE MACRO statement.
 This statement specifies the name of the macro and any input parameters that the macro requires.
 For example: EXECUTE MACRO GetEmployeeData(12345);

 Macros can be used to simplify and streamline common tasks in the Teradata database.
 For example, a macro could be created to retrieve data from a specific table or to perform a complex calculation.
 By using macros, users can reduce the amount of repetitive code that they need to write and make it easier to perform common tasks in the database.

 There are several best practices that users should follow when working with macros in Teradata.
 These include:

 Naming conventions: It is important to use clear and descriptive names for macros to make it easy to understand their purpose and use.

 Input parameters: Macros can accept input parameters to make them more flexible and reusable.
 However, it is important to ensure that the input parameters are properly validated to avoid errors or unexpected results.